EU Sustainable Finance Taxonomy Regulation

 It makes it possible to distinguish sustainable activities for the purposes of compliance and to identify sustainable investments.
 In essence, it provides sector-specific sustainability benchmarks.

-The Taxonomy will be an essential tool for all types of investors and financial market participants (asset owners, asset managers, insurance companies and banks) as well as listed companies and large companies operating in the Taxonomy-covered sectors with business in the European Union.
+The Taxonomy is an essential tool for all types of investors and financial market participants (asset owners, asset managers, insurance companies and banks) as well as listed companies and large companies operating in the Taxonomy-covered sectors with business in the European Union, and those raising a significant amount of funding from the European Union.

 The Taxonomy is the underpinning technical method for a number of key regulations, as shown below.